Request Free Estimate

 Today, we’re cracking the code on single, double, and triple-pane windows.
 We’ll talk about what these terms mean, explore pros and cons of each window, and help you decide which is best for your home.

 “Pane” refers to the sheet of glass in your window.
 Single, double, and triple pane refers to the number of panes of glass each window has.
 In double and triple-pane windows, there are spacers between each sheet of glass to ensure the panes stay in place.
 Window World Windows have a Intercept™ warm-edge spacer system to seal in air and extend the life of your window panes by reducing condensation and edge-to-glass temperatures.
 Argon gas, an odorless, colorless insulating agent, is between each pane to increase energy efficiency of multi-pane windows.
+(Want to learn more about the different parts of a window?
+We’ve got you covered.)

 Window panes can be plain sheets or decorative, and they may have a variety of finishes or energy-efficient coatings.